-These so-called Schwibbogen are traditional candle holder arches from a region near my home town.
-The creation of those Schwibbogen has been a traditional craftsmanship in the Saxon Ore Mountains for about 300 years.
+These so-called Schwibbogen are traditional candle holder arches from a region near my hometown.
+The creation of those Schwibbogen has been traditional craftsmanship in the Saxon Ore Mountains for about 300 years.
 Nowadays, they are sold all over Germany at our annual Christmas Markets.
 Original Schwibbogen can cost a view hundred Euros, as their construction involves a lot of manual work like carving.

 Due to those prices, I never considered buying one for myself.
 Furthermore, I was never interested in the traditional themes that most original Schwibbogen display.
 However, in recent years, the trend changed a bit and new scenes were produced and sold.

 By chance, I noticed, that the laser cutters in my local Maker Space were almost completely blocked during the weeks in December.
 As I was on-site due to my other projects, I saw that a lot of visitors using the machines to cut some kind of Christmas presents.
 This also included lasercut parts for Schwibbogen sometimes.
 Over Christmas and New Year I talked to friends and family about these peculiarities and I got a lot of feedback from people, requesting a custom lasercut Schwibbogen for themselves.